The eighth edition of the International Documentary Festival Visioni dal Mondo will take place in Milan from Thursday 15 to Sunday 18 September 2022.

 The Teatro Litta, home to the projections, with a capacity of 200 seats will be equipped with the most professional cinema equipment

-National MuseumThe Leonardo da Vinci National Museum of Science and Technology
+MuseumThe Leonardo da Vinci National Science and Technology Museum

-The Leonardo da Vinci National Museum of Science and Technology, founded in 1953, is today one of the largest technical and scientific museums in Europe.
-Immersed in the cloisters of a sixteenth century Olivetan monastery, it extends for about 50,000 square meters.
-It is the Museum where you can discover exhibitions and interactive workshops dedicated to energy, materials, communication, transport, food and particle physics, and where you can visit the world’s most important collection of historical models built from drawings by Leonardo da Vinci.
+The Leonardo da Vinci National Science and Technology Museum, founded in 1953, is today one of the largest technical science museums in Europe.
+Set in the cloisters of a 16th-century Olivetan monastery, it covers an area of around 50,000 square metres.
+Here you can discover exhibitions and interactive workshops dedicated to energy, materials, communication, transport, food and particle physics, and visit the world’s most important collection of historical models built from Leonardo da Vinci’s drawings.